jimizai/vue-rest-hooks/README.md

   variables:{...}
 })

-//if you want to use the fetchMore, your request Promise resolved data must be an Array type fetchMore({
+//If you want to use the fetchMore, your request Promise resolved data must be an Array type fetchMore({
   variables:{...}
 })
 ```

-this loading,error,and data is reactive, also you can use the refetch to refresh data and fetch the new, the variables arg
+The loading,error, data args are reactive, also you can use the refetch to refresh data and fetch the new, the variables arg
 is the query params => fetchData(variables)

 ### useMutation